Divorce in Singapore

 If you are getting divorced and you have children, there are several things that you should take note of.

-Child Care, Custody & Control
+Child Custody, and Care & Control

 Custody of a child refers to the authority to exercise parental responsibility in making decisions for the child in major areas such as education, religion, and medical matters.
 In a joint custody order, it is crystal clear that both parents have parental responsibility over such important matters.